aalandev8/anima-ecommerce-back/readme.md

 # 🍰 Pastry E-commerce API

-A complete REST API for a pastry e-commerce platform built with Node.js, Express, Sequelize, and MySQL.
+A complete REST API for a pastry e-commerce platform built with Node.js, Express, Sequelize, and MySQL

 ## 🚀 Quick Start